yoprogramo/rfid/README.rst

 Development
 ----------

 **The development by owner miguelbalboa has ended**.

-**Feature status: complete freeze**; no function or API change.

-**Code status: partial freeze**; just fixes/typos or documentation updates; *no* extensions for other boards; *no* new examples.

-**Maintenance status: sporadically**.

-**Why no further development?**
-This library has a long history and is used in many projects.
-These projects often do not document what version they use.
-Committing changes might break those old projects and lead to bad experiences (for beginners) and support requests.
-For these reasons the library is in freeze mode.
-You can still commit typo, documentation or bug fixes.
+(yoprogramo/biblioeteca) created this fork to add new features without breaking the compatibility with previous code.
+The library name changed to MFRC522-yp and is a drop-in replace for the original one.

 .. _before buy: